 Alternatively, look at the map for the Alentejo Circuit and take the route from Évora to Beja and then onto Castro Verde.

 The descent from the village of Malhão (52km south of Castro Verde) also features on the Algarve Hills day ride.
 Incorporating this into the route, gives an option for an overnight stop in the extremely pretty Algarve village of Alte (69km from Castro Verde) and then continuing on to Loulé via Boliquieme (42km).

-Accommodation & Provisions: There’s a wide choice of places to stay for most budgets in Évora, from camping to hotels.
-(If you stop in Alvito, it’s probably not a cheap option but there’s a lovely looking pousada inside the castle!)
+There’s a wide choice of places to stay for most budgets in Évora, from camping to hotels, including a lovely-looking pousada inside the castle at Alvito!

 Castro Verde has a good municipal campsite and several small hotels and guesthouses.
 There’s no campsite in Loulé – the nearest ones are probably down on the coast – but a range of other accommodation.

-You can find supermarkets in Évora, Viana do Alentejo (north of Alvito) and Loulé.
-Along the way, you’ll also find shops for provisions – plus cafes – in Ferreira do Alentejo, Aljustrel and Almodôvar.
+You can find supermarkets in Almodôvar, Évora, Loulé and Viana do Alentejo.
+Along the way, you’ll also find shops for provisions – plus cafes – in Alvito, Ferreira do Alentejo and Aljustrel.
 There are a couple of small villages with cafes between Almodôvar and Loulé but nothing much else.

 Click on Listings to search for accommodation, bike hire, weather forecasts etc…

 Thanks but we want to try it on 2 wheels and see how we go